Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 A highlight here is the Treasures from the Rhine (Schätze aus dem Rhein) – a large collection of Roman items that were presumably sunk in the Rhine by “barbarians” in the third century.
 Most items are typical items used in Roman private houses.

-A top attraction is the Xantener Knabe (Boy of Xanten) – a largely intact life-size bronze sculpture from the first century AD that was also recovered from the Rhine.
+A top attraction is the Xantener Knabe (Boy of Xanten or Xanten Youth) – a largely intact life-size bronze sculpture from the first century AD that was also recovered from the Rhine.
+The youth is missing only his right forearm (and the tray he was probably carrying).

 Schliemann’s Troy in the Neues Museum

-Heinrich Schliemann (1822-1890) was one of the most famous German amateur archaeologists ever and famously excavated Troy with more enthusiasm than scientific methods or patience.
+Heinrich Schliemann (1822-1890) was one of the most famous German amateur archaeologists ever.
+He famously excavated Troy with more enthusiasm than scientific methods or patience.
 Although later archaeologists accused him of wanton destruction of much of historic Troy, he did bring some fantastic treasures back to Germany and sparked much interest in archaeology in general.

 Schliemann’s Troy used to be one of the top attractions of Berlin’s historical collection, but most items were transported to the Soviet Union in 1945 and never returned.
 Good copies, and a few original items, are on display in a small exhibition on the ground floor of the Neues Museum.